jackhumbert/fardriver-controllers/MANUAL.md

 * 9-pin SPD
 * 10-pin SPA

-The extension code of H series controller will be marked with characters A~G.
+The extension code of H series controller will be marked with characters A-G.

 * 6.1.1 Speed Pulse